-Evidence Statement The student will identify text evidence to support a given conclusion based on the text.
+The student will identify text evidence to support a GIVEN inference or conclusion based on the text.

 Click the two sentences that best support the inference that the narrator's expectations before the move were based on a kind of fantasy.